fischerjulian/gostock/README.md

 How to deploy the app on Cloud Foundry ...

+### The Go Buildpack

+This application makes use of the [go buildpack](https://docs.cloudfoundry.org/buildpacks/go/index.html).
+The automatic detection of the go buildpack works if the application uses [dep](https://github.com/golang/dep) for dependency management.

+    cf logs gostock --recent

 ### Seeding

 The application automatically creates two entries upon its first start.